tsegaw-alt/tsegaw-alt/README.md

 - 👀 I’m interested in Frontend devlopment (Vue.js)
 - 🌱 I’m currently learning Nuxt (server side rendering)
 - 💞️ I’m looking to collaborate on vue.js based projects.
-- 📫 How to reach me grace.d224@yahoo.com
+- 📫 you can reach me at grace.d224@yahoo.com

 <!---
 tsegaw-alt/tsegaw-alt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.